 With all of this game excitement, don’t forget about the Valentines!
 Giving out Valentine cards is such a fun tradition and I love helping my kids create unique and homemade cards for their class and teacher.
 I’ve put together this great list of 50 Classroom Valentines and a list of cute Valentine sayings that you can simply attach to a piece of candy for a simple and clever Valentine.
 Here are over 100 printable Valentine cards.

 I hope these Valentine’s games will help save you time while party planning.
 Enjoy those sweet classroom parties!
-I know that they can be a lot of work, but the years go by fast and you will soon be planning a Valentine’s dance in high school…EEEEK!
+I know that they can be a lot of work, but the smiles and laughter are worth it.
+And beware, the years go by fast and you will soon be planning Valentine’s dances in high school…EEEEK!

 Classroom Party Tip

 One last thing – keep these would you rather questions or kids jokes handy just in case you have a few minutes to fill!
-Valentine coloring pages and word searches are other items to have ready.
+Word scrambles, word searches, and coloring pages are other items to have ready just in case.
 The kids can always take them home if you run out of time.
 Human tic tac toe is always a hit and the best time filler.
 You never want them to see you sweat! 😀